 Furthermore, as this DataWatchFeed blog explains: “Smart Shopping Campaigns not only shows PLAs on the search network but also show dynamic remarketing ads on the Display Network, YouTube and Gmail.”

 We were somewhat hesitant to make the switch.
 With so many variables from Google’s machine learning to consider, any non-optimal elements of our product feed could lead Google on the path to bringing us inferior results.
 In short, we needed to be assured of the quality of our feed in order to be confident about any ceding control to Google.

-And so we turned to DataFeedWatch, to generate our feed.
+In order to find a way how to optimize Google Shopping feed, we turned to DataFeedWatch, to generate our feed.
 Google recommends that the best results for Smart Shopping come in catch-all campaigns.
 The more segmentation, the less data the machines have to learn from.
 What was key however, was optimising product titles to ensure they included relevant, highly searched terms.

 We began by identifying the titles we felt could be further optimised.
 We wanted unique titles for every product, with a healthy character limit.

 Search was were we wanted to focus.
 However, Smart Shopping shows right across the Google suite as previously mentioned, with Google requesting that advertisers upload image assets to their campaigns.
 Luckily, we found the perfect hack: don’t create any ads.
 No, really.
 We created an ad group but skipped the ad creation process entirely when setting up the Smart Shopping campaign.
 Unlike other campaign types, Smart Shopping just pulls the data from the product feed so all those ‘required’ text and imagery assets that Google ask for are actually not required at all!